DTJF/libpruio/src/doc/_6_messages.md

 # CAP # {#SecErrCap}

+\note When the pin (CPU ball) is not in the matching mode, \Proj
+      tries to configure it.
+In that case you also may get error messages as described in \ref sSecPruIoSetPin.

 ## config ## {#sSecErrCapConfig}

 \Item{"unknown CAP pin number"} The specified ball number is too big. ->